identinetics/saml_schematron/README.md

 SAML metadata instance documents that are valid to XML Schema.
 Some contain violations of schematron rules to be used for testing.

-#### webapp

-simple stand-alon web server to upload files for xsd and schematron validation

-#### xmlschema
-    SAML metdata schema files modified to be read from local directory instead of URLs.

-## Usage

 ##  Reference

 Following files were used as a template: